Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Introduction

-In Colombia, one of the most notable aspects of recent internal armed conflicts is the high level of victimization against the population as a strategy to contest territorial control \citep{CNMH2013}.
-This study utilizes network analysis to examine how the relationships among the most prominent irregular armed groups and the regions they occupied evolved between 1980 and 2007.
-Additionally, by employing stochastic block models for count data, the study assesses whether municipalities within the influence zones of these armed actors formed clearly differentiated communities or whether these territories were interlinked, reflecting the fragmented and fluid nature of the conflict.
+In Colombia, a salient feature of recent internal armed conflicts is the systematic victimization of civilians as a strategy for contesting territorial control, as documented by the \textit{Centro Nacional de Memoria Histórica} \citep{CNMH2013}.
+This study uses network analysis to examine how the relationships between the most prominent irregular armed groups and the municipalities they occupied evolved between 1978 and 2007.
+In addition, by employing stochastic block models for count data, we assess whether municipalities within the zones of influence of these armed actors formed clearly differentiated communities or whether these territories were highly interconnected, consistent with the fragmented and fluid nature of the conflict.

-Based on information collected by the \textit{Centro Nacional de Memoria Histórica} (CNMH) regarding the most impactful acts of victimization against non-combatants (the acts of victimization documented by the CNMH include massacres, selective assassinations, forced disappearances, kidnappings, and forced recruitments), we define nine bipartite networks between municipalities and armed structures from 1980 to 2007, along with their respective projections.
-Our analysis is limited to the most prominent irregular armies involved in the conflict: The \textit{Fuerzas Armadas Revolucionarias de Colombia} (FARC) and the \textit{Autodefensas Unidas de Colombia} (AUC).
-Although the AUC existed nominally from 1997 to 2005, it had clear antecedents from the early 1980s, and therefore, we included all paramilitary structures that preceded the AUC.
+Based on information collected by the CNMH on the most impactful acts of victimization against noncombatants, including massacres, selective assassinations, forced disappearances, kidnappings, and forced recruitment, we define ten bipartite networks linking municipalities and armed structures between 1978 and 2007, together with their corresponding projections.
+Our analysis focuses on the most prominent irregular armies in the conflict, the \textit{Fuerzas Armadas Revolucionarias de Colombia} (FARC) and the \textit{Autodefensas Unidas de Colombia} (AUC).
+Although the AUC existed nominally from 1997 to 2005, it had clear antecedents in the early 1980s, so we include the paramilitary structures that preceded the AUC.

-This article is divided into four sections.
-The first section provides all the details about the methodology we employ for detecting communities in weighted, undirected graphs.
-The second section describes the data processing methods and presents a full description of the entire network structure.
-The third section presents our main findings regarding the municipal networks for 2000-2001.
-Finally, the last section discusses our main findings along with lines for future research.
+The paper is organized as follows.
+Section 2 introduces the graph framework, the municipality projections, and stochastic block models for weighted networks.
+Section 3 describes the data sources, periodization, and the construction of the bipartite incidence matrices and municipal projection networks, together with descriptive network features across periods.
+Section 4 fits Poisson stochastic block models to each projected network and summarizes the evolution of community structure over time.
+Section 5 concludes with a discussion of substantive implications and limitations.